Updated: Aug 12

 MY HOUSE RULES

-- Please note this building entrance/elevator has surveillance and is checked daily.
+Please note this building has HD Video Surveillance that is checked daily.